serrayilmaz99/LUAD-vs.-LUSC-Classification-using-ResNet-and-UNI-Encoder/README.md

 This project implements an end-to-end deep learning pipeline for classifying lung adenocarcinoma (LUAD) and lung squamous cell carcinoma (LUSC) from H&E-stained whole-slide images (WSIs) using the TransMIL framework.
 The project focuses on weakly supervised slide-level classification using patch-based representations.
-Additional visualization methods for the transformer-based model are implemented in create_heatmaps.py.
+Additional visualization methods for the transformer-based model are implemented in `create_heatmaps.py`.

 Two different feature extraction approaches were evaluated:
 ResNet-50 (CNN-based encoder)
 UNI (Transformer-based foundation model)

-We follow the TransMIL: Transformer based Correlated Multiple Instance Learning for Whole Slide Image Classification [NeurIPS 2021] pipeline.
+We follow the TransMIL: Transformer based Correlated Multiple Instance Learning for Whole Slide Image Classification [NeurIPS 2021] framework.

 ### WSI Segmentation and Patching